YunoHost-Apps/fider_ynh/README.md

 ## Disclaimers / important information

-* Any known limitations, constrains or stuff not working, such as (but not limited to):
+* Only installable on a domain root (or a subdomain root)!
 * No Yunohost LDAP connection (yet)
 * Email required for administation (uses "magic links" instead of admin passwords)

-* Other infos that people should be aware of, such as:
-    * any specific step to perform after installing (such as manually finishing the install, specific admin credentials, ...)
-    * how to configure / administrate the application if it ain't obvious
-    * upgrade process / specificities / things to be aware of ?
-    * security considerations ?
+* You should manually configure the app after installation.
+* You should edit /opt/yunohost/fider/run_fider to add environment variables, e.g for Github integration

 ## Documentation and resources